Chiagozielam/MERN-provision_shop-/README.md

 ## Reasons For the Change
 I had to re examine the project vision, and the structure of the application.
 After looking at all this, I realised it woulf be better to start a new project, this time around, properly implementing coding practices and simplicity.

+### Expect something I think to be cool Coming SOOON !!⛷🌠🌟🌟🌟